skybluecircles/driver-telematics-analysis/README.md

 $ bin/plot/pin-wheel '*'   # all drivers
 ```

-Now, you can start the web-app.
+Let's start the web-app:

 ```
-$ bin/web-app-up    # may need to: perl bin/web-app-up
+$ bin/web-app-up    # may need to: $ perl -I./lib bin/web-app-up
 ```

 And [visualize](http://127.0.0.1:3000/driver/1/pin-wheel) what you've done.